ABOUT THE PROJECT

 WHAT TO EXPECT

 Volunteers will sign up for a specific area that they will keep an eye on for us.
 There is no set time commitment, but the more observations the better.
-A link to a Google form will be provided so that volunteers can send information to the PLSLWD easily from their computer, phone or tablet.
+To easily report carp locations, fill out this short reporting form (https://carp-espionage-plslwd.hub.arcgis.com/) from your computer, phone or tablet.
 Quick calls or emails are also appreciated!

 Open water season, April to November